microsoft/pai/example/pytorch/README.md

 ## Advanced environment

+You can skip this section if you do not need to prepare other dependencies.

-You can customize runtime PyTorch environment in `Dockerfile.example.pytorch`, for example, adding other dependeces in Dockerfile:
+You can customize runtime PyTorch environment in [Dockerfile.example.pytorch](./Dockerfile.example.pytorch), for example, adding other dependeces in Dockerfile:

 ```dockerfile
 FROM pai.build.base:hadoop2.7.2-cuda8.0-cudnn6-devel-ubuntu16.04